Robert Elden Edwards

 Bob Edwards was first tenor in the Voice of Prophecy King's Heralds quartet from 1947 to 1971, a record length in service.
 Besides his musical gifts, Edwards read widely and assisted in writing for the broadcast.
 He wrote five books, three of which, Hello America!, H.M.S.
 Richards: A Biography, and A Voice in the Air, were about the VOP broadcast.
 He also wrote Scrolls and Bones and Talking Stones, a book on archeology, and South of the Border, a record of highlights from the King's Heralds' first trip in Central and South America.
 He was fascinated by archeology and astronomy and traveled to many biblical sites.

-Robert was born in Kokomo, Indiana.
-Since his father, Lowell, was a pastor in the Seventh-day Adventist church, the family moved often.
-Robert's, Josephine Cunnington Edwards, provided a supportive and stable home for the children in their early years despite the frequent moves.
+Robert was born in Kokomo, Indiana, on November 18, 1924, the younger of two sons of Lowell Adelbert and Josephine Thelma Cunnington Edwards.
+Since his father was a pastor in the Seventh-day Adventist church, the family moved often.
+Robert's mother provided a supportive and stable home for the children in their early years despite the frequent moves.
 She was a teacher who became a noted storyteller in the church, writing over two dozen books and numerous articles enjoyed by both children and adults.

 After attending elementary schools in Indiana, Illinois, and Michigan, he attended Maplewood Academy in Minnesota, where he was deeply influenced by his music teacher, Adrian Lauritzen.
 In a Winter 1991 article in Adventist Heritage he described his early years in music and at the school:

 As early as I can remember, I had always loved to sing.
 I was four years old when I sang my first solo, Marching to Zion.
 I stood on a chair in the Muncie, Indiana, Seventh-day Adventist Church while my proud parents and grandparents beamed.